Christian Book Reviews

 Derek Prince, 'Foundations for Christian Living'

 Another outstanding and comprehensive resource from Derek Prince.
 This is a very packed and very Biblical book to enable you and direct you in every area of your life.
 What I have consistently found with Derek Prince, is his ability to make Bible texts and lessons so incredibly clear.
 This includes areas where you have some knowledge and new insights.
 This book continues that ability.
 This is based on Hebrews 6.1-6.2 and includes the 6 doctrines on which we should build our Christian lives.
-Unfortunately, my copy is, er, being 'borrowed' by a Christian friend - which means I haven't seen it for 2 years..
+Unfortunately, my copy is, er, being ‘borrowed’ by a Christian friend – which means I haven’t seen it for a minute..
 Oy, give it back!!

 Derek Prince, 'God is a Matchmaker'